Kindle Direct Publishing for Australian Authors

 The Benefits of KDP Select for Authors:

-- In Brazil, Japan, India, and Mexico, KDP Select opens up the 70% royalty option instead of the 35% royalty.
+• In Brazil, Japan, India, and Mexico, KDP Select opens the 70% royalty option instead of the 35% royalty option.

-- Enrolling in KDP Select allows you to access promotional and marketing tools such as Kindle Countdown Deal, 5 free days every 90 days, plus discount schedules.
+• Enrolling in KDP Select gives you access to promotional and marketing tools, including the Kindle Countdown Deal, five free days every 90 days, and discount schedules.

-- Access to the Kindle Unlimited program allows subscribed users to read your book for free in return for receiving a per-page read royalty.
-The per-page read royalty is calculated as a percentage of the total pool of people who have enrolled in Kindle Unlimited.
-Personally, I don’t find it beneficial for children’s books as the page number is so low.
-Still, for fiction and non-fiction books, it may be more beneficial because if someone reads your entire book, it may be higher than your regular royalty.
+• Access to the Kindle Unlimited program allows subscribers to read your book for free in exchange for a per-page royalty.
+The per-page read royalty is calculated as a percentage of the total number of people enrolled in Kindle Unlimited.
+Personally, I don’t find it beneficial for children’s books, given the low page count.
+Still, for fiction and non-fiction books, it may be more valuable because if someone reads your entire book, it may be higher than your regular royalty.

 The Negatives of KDP Select for Authors:

-- Your ebook can only be exclusively listed on Amazon.
-You can’t have your ebook for sale on any other platforms if you have it enrolled in Kindle Select.
+• Your ebook can be listed exclusively on Amazon.
+You cannot sell your ebook on any other platforms if it is enrolled in Kindle Select.

 How To Create A KDP Account for Authors

-Signing up for Kindle Direct Publishing is easy and free.
-If you’re a self-published author, you really can’t afford not to self-publish on Amazon.
+Signing up for Kindle Direct Publishing is easy and free of charge.
+If you’re a self-published author, you really can’t afford to self-publish on Amazon.
 Let’s check out how you sign up for a free KDP account:

-First, head to the Amazon KDP website and hit the sign-up button.
+First, visit the Amazon KDP website and click the sign-up button.

 Once you have filled in your basic account information, it’s time to start uploading your books.
 Also, you will need to submit some basic financial and tax information before you can sell any books on KDP.